ai translated

 Guaranteed plan stability Increased production efficiency.

-For many companies, the first step is not to implement a new tool, but to rethink the architecture of planning processes—from Demand Planning to S&OP, from MPS to Capacity Planning—in an end-to-end and data-driven manner.
+For many companies, the first step is not to implement a new tool, but to rethink the architecture of their planning processes—from Demand Planning to S&OP, from MPS to Capacity Planning—in an end-to-end, data-driven manner.

 If you want to understand where to start in your organization, discover our approach to Lean Production Planning & Demand Planning and how we integrate digital processes and tools into planning.
-For a practical in-depth look, consider the “Effective Production Planning” course from the Lean Factory School®, which brings real-world cases and operational tools to the classroom that can be applied immediately in your company.
+For a practical in-depth look, consider the "Effective Production Planning" course at the Lean Factory School®, which brings real-world case studies and operational tools to the classroom that can be applied immediately within your company.
 Companies with a robust, integrated, and data-driven planning system will be the ones capable of overcoming the challenges of the future.

-Incorrect master data (lead times, minimum lot sizes), an inaccurate BOM, or the absence of a Planning Time Fence cause constant exceptions.
-Result: stockouts, extra costs, and instability.
+Incorrect master data (lead times, minimum lot sizes), an inaccurate BOM, or the absence of a Planning Time Fence cause continuous exceptions.
+Result: stock-outs, extra costs, and instability.
 Solution: validate the basic parameters, use pegging to track impacts, and monitor the MRP dashboard.

 Form a cross-functional team (sales, operations, finance), collect key data (sales, inventory, capacity), and launch a monthly cycle: Data Gathering, Demand Review, Supply Planning, Pre-S&OP, Executive Meeting.
-Measure performance using KPIs such as forecast accuracy (>80% TP3T) and inventory turns.
+Measure performance using KPIs such as forecast accuracy (>80%) and inventory turns.

 It depends on variability and item value: EOQ for high fixed costs, Lot-for-Lot for stable demand, min-max for C/D items.
 Use ABC-XYZ to prioritize and consider VMI for reliable suppliers.
 Goal: balance holding costs vs. ordering costs.

 Available To Promise (ATP): stock + planned orders not allocated to confirmed customers (excludes forecasts).
-Manages realistic promises by calculating discrete or cumulative availability.
+It manages realistic promises by calculating discrete or cumulative availability.
 Set a Time Fence to stabilize and improve OTD/OTIF.